What is ovulation?

-Ovulation refers to the release of an egg from the ovarian follicle.
-This happens once a month.
+Ovulation refers to the release of an egg from the ovarian follicle and it happens once a month.
 Once released, the egg can then be fertilized over the next 12-24 hours before it begins to disintegrate.
 If the egg is fertilized it travels down the fallopian tube into the uterus where it can implant, and a woman becomes pregnant.
-The unfertilized egg desintegrates and is absorbed.
+The unfertilized egg disintegrates and is absorbed.

-Sometimes, during ovulation or shortly before (pre-ovulation) a woman may experience some bleeding, the so called "ovulation bleeding" or "pre-ovulation bleeding".
-Ovulation bleeding is different from the regular menstrual flow because it
+Sometimes, during ovulation or shortly before (pre-ovulation), a woman may experience some bleeding, the so-called "ovulation bleeding" or "pre-ovulation bleeding".
+Ovulation bleeding is different from the regular menstrual flow:

-If you do have irregular bleeding then your doctor can perform a physical examination of the uterus to help determine the cause of abnormal bleeding.
-An ultrasound examination or a diagnostic hysteroscopy can help detect sub-mucous fibroids, polyps and other problems.
+If you do have irregular bleeding, a physical examination of the uterus to help determine the cause of abnormal bleeding.
+An ultrasound examination or a diagnostic hysteroscopy can help detect sub-mucous fibroids, polyps, and other problems.
 During a diagnostic hysteroscopy, it is possible to remove polyps for examination and take a sample of the uterus lining.

 Bleeding during mid-cycle does not indicate menses.
-If ovulation Bleeding is severe or long-lasting, and/or are accompanied by pain or acute discomfiture, it may be a sign of a severe problem.
+If ovulation bleeding is severe or long-lasting, and/or are accompanied by pain or acute discomfort, it may be a sign of a larger problem.
 However, if the bleeding is extremely mild and short, and is not accompanied by pain and discomfort, it may be completely normal.